ssvat/Matlab/writeup.md

 ####1.
 Implementing a sliding window search (Decide what scales to search and how much to overlap windows)

-I decided to search window positionsall over the image:
+I decided to search window positionsall over the image.

 ![alt text](output_images/image2.png)

 ####2.
 Examples of test images (optimizing the performance of my classifier)

-Ultimately I searched on various scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector by combining Various Sliding Window Searches, which provided a nice result.
+Ultimately I searched on various scales using YUV 3-channel HOG features by combining Various Sliding Window Searches, which provided a nice result.
+I used try and error method by tuning those parameters (window sizes/scales, overlap ratio and chose best resuls what I have on a given time.
 Here are some example images:

 ![alt text](output_images/image3.png)
 ---